What Does it Take to Be a Telemarketer?

 - Call Center Representative

 - Sales Specialist

-In the United States, there were 216,600 jobs for Telemarketer in 2016.
+There were about 216,600 jobs for Telemarketer in 2016 (in the United States).
 There is little to no growth in job opportunities for Telemarketer.
-The BLS estimates 33,300 yearly job openings in this field.
+Due to new job openings and attrition, there will be an average of 33,300 job openings in this field each year.

 The states with the most job growth for Telemarketer are Washington, Nevada, and Tennessee.
 Watch out if you plan on working in North Dakota, Vermont, or South Dakota.
 These states have the worst job growth for this type of profession.